Philippine Marine Corps: 7th Marine Brigade (Reserve)

-The 7th Marine Brigade (Reserve) was activated as a provisional unit of the Philippine Navy on October 22, 1996, pursuant to Section I General Order No. 229 ONA dated October 21, 1996 during the term of Vice Admiral Pio Carranza AFP as FOIC, PN.
-It was assigned to the Naval Reserve Command and placed under the operational control of the Commandant, Philippine Marine Corps.
+The 7th Marine Brigade (Reserve) was activated as a provisional unit of the Philippine Navy on October 22, 1996, pursuant to Section I, General Order No. 229 ONA dated October 21, 1996 during the term of Vice Admiral Pio Carranza, AFP as FOIC, PN.

 It is the Main Active Reserve Force of the Philippine Marine Corps with 3 operational Marine Battalions Composed of active men & women from different backgrounds & experiences, that are integrated to the regular & special units of the Corps.
 Given the same (MOS) training that enable the 7th MBde personnel to have interoperability with the rest of the Corps.
-Administrative control rest on the Naval Reserve Command (NRC), Philippine Navy while Operational is with the Philippine Marine Corps (MC9).
+Administrative control rests on the Reserve Command, Philippine Navy, while operational control is with the Philippine Marine Corps (MC9).
 Its motto is "Always Faithful, Always Ready" and nicknamed "Shadow Warriors".

-Combat & Service Support Forces
+Combat Support Brigade

+The Combat Support Brigade (CSBde), also known as the Combat Service and Support Brigade (CSSBde), The Combat Support Brigade (CSB)—frequently referred to as the Combat Service and Support Brigade or CSSB—is a key administrative, training, and operational command of the PMC.
+It is divided into multiple battalions catering to various needs of the main combat components of the Corps.

 Field Artillery Battalion

-The Field Artillery Battalion (FABN) is currently organized into a Headquarters and Service Company and several howitzer batteries which are attached to the maneuver brigades to support their operations.
+The Field Artillery Battalion (FABn) is currently organized into a Headquarters and Service Company and several howitzer batteries which are attached to the maneuver brigades to support their operations.
 It is equipped with the M101A1 howitzer, the OTO Melara Model 56/14 pack howitzer and the Soltam M71A1 155 howitzer.
 The unit also provides a limited air-defense capability through a token number of Bofors 40 mm L/60 guns, Oerlikon 20mm guns and M2 Browning guns, either in truck-mounted or towed configuration.

 Assault Armor Battalion

-The Assault Armor Battalion (AABN) contains a Headquarters and Service Company, an Armor Maintenance Company (Armor Mnt Co.), an Assault Amphibian Company (AAV Co.), and a Light Armor Vehicle Company (LAV Co.).
+The Assault Armor Battalion (AABn) contains a Headquarters and Service Company, an Armor Maintenance Company (Armor Mnt Co.), an Assault Amphibian Company (AAVCoy), and a Light Armor Vehicle Company (LAVCoy).
 It is tasked with providing the maneuver brigades with armored assets to support their operations.
 The unit's inventory consists of AAV-7s, LAV-150s, and LAV-300s.